YukiSakamoto/yukisakamoto.github.io/docs/contact.md

 My email address is as follows.

--	yuki.sakamoto _at_ riken.jp

 -	sakamotoyuki.jpn _at_ gmail.com

 	(please substitute _at_ with @)

--   Messages via [Linkedin](https://www.linkedin.com/in/yuki-sakamoto) is also available.
+-   Messages via [Linkedin](https://www.linkedin.com/in/yuki-sakamoto) is also welcome.

 ## Social Accounts